IBM/TDD-NodeJS-Containers/README.md

 It's important that unit-tests are deterministic (i.e. do not have side-effects) like calling an external API, so we use the use the concept of mocking data, which ensures that when tests run the expected results are `hard coded`, thereby ensuring that tests do not use data that changes over time.
 For example base currency rate for USD may be `8.11` today, but tomorrow it could be `8.45`.
 An example of mock data may be seen in the test [src/services/serviceHandler.test.js](https://github.com/IBM/TDD-NodeJS-Containers/blob/master/src/services/serviceHandler.test.js#L11-L22)

+### Code formatting
+As part of this pattern we illustrate linting and formatting NPM scripts are in [package.json](https://github.com/IBM/TDD-NodeJS-Containers/blob/master/package.json#L13-L14)
+The linter is `eslint` and it can be called by running `npm run lint` and the formatter is prettier and can be run with `npm run format`.
+These are not strictly speaking tests, but they do help one to catch syntax errors and format our code more elegantly.

 ### When you have completed this code pattern, you will understand how to: